Mark Ritchie (politician)

-Donald Mark Ritchie (born December 21, 1951) is an American politician and a former Minnesota Secretary of State.
-Ritchie was elected the 21st Minnesota Secretary of State on November 7, 2006.
+Donald Mark Ritchie (born December 21, 1951) is an American politician and a former Minnesota secretary of state.
+Ritchie was elected the 21st Minnesota secretary of state on November 7, 2006.
 He was re-elected in 2010.

-He co-chairs the Minnesota USA Expo Bid Committee, serves as the Civilian Aide to the Secretary of the Army for Minnesota, and is the President of Global Minnesota.
+He co-chairs the Minnesota USA Expo Bid Committee, serves as the Civilian Aide to the Secretary of the Army for Minnesota, and was the President of Global Minnesota from 2019-2022.
 He is a member of the Democratic-Farmer-Labor Party.

 He was born in Georgia, lived in Pennsylvania, Florida, Maryland, Iowa, Alaska, and graduated from high school in Iowa.
 He graduated from Iowa State University in 1971 and from the Humphrey School of Public Affairs at the University of Minnesota in 2013.
 He and his wife, Nancy Gaschott, have lived in Minnesota since 1980.

 Early life and career

 From 1986 until 2006, Ritchie served as the president of the Minneapolis-based Institute for Agriculture and Trade Policy, a non-profit organization working with businesses, churches, farm organizations, and civic groups to foster long-term sustainability for Minnesota's rural communities.
 Among other issues, it looked into how global trade rules impact family farmers and rural communities.
 He also founded the League of Rural Voters.